-(July/August) - In May-July, plant BMR sorghum-sudangrass or Japanese millet, either mixed possibly mixed with soybean, peas or oats.
-These warm-season grasses do best under dry or hot conditions, and on droughty soils.
+(July/August) - In May-July, plant BMR sorghum-sudangrass or Japanese millet, either mixed possibly mixed with soybeans, peas or oats.
+There are also traditional sorghum (milo), sudangrass, and other types of millet.
+These warmseason grasses do best under dry or hot conditions, and on droughty soils.
 They do NOT, however, like temperatures below 50 degrees, so planting too early will reduce establishment, and they won't achieve full yield if planted much past mid-July.
-Field corn can be grazed or planted during this time for forage.
+Open Pollinated field corn can be grazed or planted during this time for forage.
 We've been very pleased with drilled openpollinated corn, planted in mid-July at very high population, harvested as forage (not silage) in early October before tasseling.
 It is very important to ensile corn forage the same day it is cut, otherwise much of the sugar will be lost.
 Buckwheat can also provide high quality, though rather low yielding, forage, but it must be fed cautiously to prevent photosensitization.
-Warm season annual grasses, like Italian (annual) ryegrass and teff, sown spring through mid summer can provide late summer and fall grazing.
+Warm season annual grasses, like Annual (Italian) ryegrass and teff, sown spring through mid summer can provide great late summer and fall grazing.
 Forage brassicas planted in late spring will provide forage in August and September.

-5. For fall/early winter forage

-(Sept/Dec)- We have found that oats or spring barley planted in early August will not try to make seed but will instead grow a vigorous grassy highlypalatable forage by late September.
+5. For fall/early winter forage (Sept/Dec) - We have found that oats or spring barley planted in early August will not try to make seed but will instead grow a vigorous grassy highlypalatable forage by late September.
 Fall oat silage can run 15-17% protein if harvested at the first flag leaf stage, though it can produce higher tonnage of more digestible feed but slightly lower protein if harvested at the boot stage.
 Forage brassicas like turnip or kale, or forage peas, can mixed with the oats for an extra nutritional boost, and when planted in early August, will provide excellent forage from October-December, though if not grazed, harvest can be complicated a wet fall.